When Your Childhood Fave is Problematic

 So I cannot in good conscience support the Wizarding World in any way.
 I have put away the bunting and donated the cute little costume, and my copies of the books are on a high shelf, hidden behind a framed photograph.
 And I am not planning to introduce my children to the boy wizard.
 If they show interest independently, well then they can read my old copies of the books, and I expect I can pick up some second-hand DVDs of the films easily enough — I don’t think it’s worth making it into a Forbidden Forest, and thus doubtless increasing the appeal.
 I’ll just show neither enthusiasm nor censure.

 Where does this leave me?
 Well, I can’t share my childhood love of Harry Potter, which is a shame because if you’re still happy to romp around Hogwarts there are lots of fun things to do — Lego sets and theme parks and that school-trunk thing at Kings Cross Station — but there are still lots of other great books out there.
 I’ve already introduced my son to my first magic school love, the Worst Witch books by Jill Murphy.
 Then there’s Diana Wynne Jones, Terry Pratchett, JRR Tolkien… And then, of course, there are all the new things we can enjoy discovering together.
-I’m a touch too old to have read the Percy Jackson books the first time round, but I’ve heard good things about both books and author, so I think we’ll give them a try.
+I didn’t read the Percy Jackson books the first time round, but I’ve heard good things about both books and author, so I think we’ll give them a try.

 And since I returned from WorldCon, my son has — entirely unprompted by me — requested to watch… Star Wars.
 We watched A New Hope together.
 He loved it.